DOH Monthly Briefing – January 2026

 PDPM

-Myers and Stauffer are now analyzing the quarterly MDS data set from July – September 2025.
-DOH reported positive results in analyzing this data, and can now review all scoring and weighting options for the PDPM transition.
-DOH and Myers and Stauffer will reconvene with NYSHFA as soon as the revised data model becomes available.
+Myers and Stauffer (M&S) are now analyzing the quarterly MDS data set from July – September 2025.
+DOH reported positive results in analyzing this data and can now review all scoring and weighting options for the PDPM transition.
+M&S will begin submitting modeling options to DOH in an effort to best reflect resident acuity in the rates.
+DOH indicated possible Q2 2026 for next steps and will reconvene with NYSHFA as soon as the revised data model becomes available.

 NYSHFA | NYSCAL CONTACTS: